aerospike/aerospike-client-python/doc/aerospike_helpers.expressions.rst

 Note::

-    Aerospike expressions are evaluated server side, and do not return any values to the client, or write any values to the server, unless an expression operation is used, like expression_read() or expression_write().
+    Aerospike expressions are evaluated server side, expressions used for filtering are called filter-expressions and do not return any values to the client or write any values to the server.
     When the following documentation says an expression returns a "list expression", it means that the expression returns a list during evalution on the server side.
+Expressions used with expression_read() or expression_write() do send their return values to the client or write them to the server.
+These expressions are called operation-expressions.
-When these docs say that a parameter requires an "integer or integer expression"
+    When these docs say that an expression parameter requires an "integer or integer expression".
     It means it will accept a literal integer, or an expression that will return an integer during evaluation.
-When the docs say an expression returns a "expression" this means that the data type returned may vary, usually depending on the `return_type` parameter.
+When the docs say an expression returns an "expression" this means that the data type returned may vary, usually depending on the `return_type` parameter.

 Current Limitations::